-To develop better lithium-ion (Li-ion) batteries for plug-in electric vehicles, researchers must integrate the advances made in exploratory battery materials and applied battery research into full battery systems for vehicles.
+To develop better lithium-ion (Li-ion) batteries for plug-in electric vehicles, researchers must integrate the advances made in exploratory battery materials and applied battery research into full battery systems.
 The Vehicle Technologies Office's (VTO) Advanced Battery Development, System Analysis, and Testing activity focuses on developing battery cells and modules that result in significantly lower battery cost, longer life, and better performance to meet the EV Everywhere Grand Challenge's goal.
 VTO coordinates activities with the U.S. Advanced Battery Consortium (USABC), a group run by the industry organization the United States Council for Automotive Research (USCAR).
 It also works directly with industry battery and material suppliers through competitive research and development awards.
-To understand how batteries work in general, see the Energy Basics page on Batteries.
 To learn how batteries are used in plug-in electric vehicles, visit the Alternative Fuels Data Center's page on batteries.

 Through the USABC, VTO supports a variety of research, testing, and benchmarking.
 The group helped develop a number of test procedure manuals, which are available from the USCAR Electrochemical Energy Storage Tech Team Website.
 Repeatable test procedures allow researchers to consistently evaluate batteries on key characteristics such as cycle life and abuse tolerance.
 Benchmark testing for batteries sets a base level to which companies can reliably compare their improvements on a constant basis.

 VTO has also supported work to develop models that help researchers design and calculate potential costs of batteries.
-One major model is the bottom-up Battery Performance and Cost Model (BatPaC) at Argonne National Laboratory, which includes cost assumptions for materials chemistry, design, and manufacturing process.
-The free, public domain model is designed for policy makers and researchers to estimate costs once Li-ion batteries have reached a mature state of development and manufacturers are producing them at high volume.
-BatPaC has more accurate predictions than previous models and allows vehicle manufacturers to choose the best and smallest battery for the application.
+One major model is the bottom-up Battery Performance and Cost Model (BatPaC) at Argonne National Laboratory, which includes cost assumptions for materials chemistry, design, and manufacturing processes.
+The free, public domain model is designed for policy makers and researchers to estimate costs in a scenario that Li-ion batteries have reached a mature state of development and manufacturers are producing them at high volume.
+BatPaC has more accurate predictions than previous models and allows vehicle manufacturers to choose the best and smallest battery for the needed application.
 Based on expert recommendations of this model, the U.S. Environmental Protection Agency used BatPaC to develop its most recent round of fuel economy standards.
-In addition, work at the National Renewable Energy Laboratory (NREL) led to a multi-scale multi-dimensional framework for battery design that uses computer-aided engineering tools.

 Through its work with industry, VTO has supported a number of breakthroughs in battery technology.
-Research VTO supported helped reduce production costs of automotive lithium-ion batteries by more than 50% since 2008, bringing the cost down from $600/kwh to less than $400/kwh.
+Similarly, research VTO supported helped reduce the modeled, high-volume production costs of automotive lithium-ion batteries by more than 40% since 2012, bringing the cost down to less than $300/kwh.
 Battery cell specific capacity has also increased from 150 Wh/L in 2008 to more than 350 Wh/L while achieving more than 5,000 PHEV cycles and 1,000 EV cycles.